DocDraw v1 is feature-complete. DD-PDF-1 golden PDFs + hashes are live (see Examples). Details

 From the docdraw repo (and published on DocDraw.org):

-• Standards: DocDraw v1 (frozen), DMP‑1, DD‑PDF‑1
+• Standards: DocDraw v1 (pre-release), DMP‑1, DD‑PDF‑1

 • Conformance: examples/golden-manifest.json + PASS/FAIL fixtures